Franco Lerda

-Franco Lerda (born 19 August 1967) is an Italian football manager and a former player who played as a forward.
+Franco Lerda (born 19 August 1967) is an Italian football manager and a former player who played as a forward, most recently in charge of Serie C club Potenza.

 Club career

 Lerda began his career with the Torino youth system, at the age of 16, joining the first team during the 1985–86 season.
 He made his professional debut with the club on 6 November 1985, coming on for Júnior in Torino's 3–1 defeat to Hajduk in the return leg of the round of 16 of the UEFA Cup.
 He made his Serie A debut on 24 November, in a 4–1 home win over Pisa, coming on for Schachner.
 He remained with the club for two seasons, collecting 19 appearances, and scoring 1 goal.
 He subsequently played in the lower divisions with Messina, Taranto, Triestina (in Serie B), Chievo Verona (in Serie C1), Cesena, and Brescia (in Serie B once again).
 He helped Brescia to earn Serie A promotion during the 1993–94 Serie B season, also winning the Anglo-Italian Cup with the club in 1994.

-The following season, after making 2 appearances with Brescia, he moved to Napoli, without being able to find the net, and subsequently returning to Brescia for the 1995–96 Serie B season.
+The following season, after making two appearances with Brescia, he moved to Napoli, without being able to find the net, and subsequently returning to Brescia for the 1995–96 Serie B season.
 He later spent a season and a half with Serie C1 side Atletico Catania, narrowly missing out on Serie B promotion.
-He ended his career after playing with Alessandria in Serie C2, Cuneo and Canavese, in Serie D, and finally, with Saluzzo, in the Piedmont Eccellenza League, retiring at the conclusion of the 2003–04 season.
+He ended his career after playing with Alessandria in Serie C2, Cuneo and Canavese, in Serie D, and finally, with Saluzzo, in the Piedmont Eccellenza League, retiring after the 2003–04 season.